 The dramatic increase in the resistivity of interconnect lines with decreasing dimensions presents a significant bottleneck for further downscaling of integrated circuits [1].
 This is because current interconnects use 3-dimensional metals that experience increased interface electron scattering as the interconnect dimensions approach their electron mean free path.
 A possible solution is to use metals with much lower electron mean free paths such as: W, Mo, and Ru.
-Metallic delafossite oxides are an alternative solution because of their inherent advantages over traditional metals such as: ultra-low room temperature resistivity, potential mitigation of interface/surface scattering due to their 2D Fermi surface, potentially decreased likelihood of electromigration, and potentially better compatibility with low-k oxide dielectrics.
+Metallic delafossite oxides are an alternative solution because of their inherent advantages over traditional metals such as: ultra-low room temperature resistivity, potential mitigation of interface/surface scattering due to their 2D Fermi surface, potentially decreased likelihood of electromigration, and potentially better compatibility with low-K oxide dielectrics.
 Metallic delafossite can prove to be a disruptive new material for ultra-scaled electrical interconnects.

-Figure 1: Crystal structure of delafossite PtCoO2 illustrating the sheets of Pt responsible for the anisotropic conductivity.
+Figure 1: Layered crystal structure of delafossite PtCoO2.